-As of December 31, 2007 2006 2005 (in thousands) Low end of actuarial range \$1,034,632 \$1,029,524 \$1,024,829 Carried reserves 1,217,069 1,209,652 1,208,481 High end of actuarial range 1,290,274 1,291,356 1,293,028
+As of December 31, 2007 2007 2006 (in thousands) Low end of actuarial range \$ 1,034,632 \$ 1,029,524 \$ 1,024,829 Carried reserves 1,217,069 1,209,652 1,208,481 High end of actuarial range 1,290,274 1,291,356 1,293,028

 Loss reserves are our estimates at a given point in time of our ultimate liability for the cost of claims and of the cost of managing those claims, and are inherently uncertain.
-It is likely that the ultimate liability will differ from our estimates, perhaps significantly.
+It is likely that the ultimate liability will differ form our estimates, perhaps significantly.
 Such estimates are not precise in that, among other things, they are based on predictions of future claim emergence and payment patterns and estimates of future trends in claim frequency and claim cost.
 These estimates assume that the claim emergence and payment patterns, claim inflation and claim frequency trend assumptions implicitly built into our selected loss reserve will continue into the future.
-Unexpected changes in claim cost inflation can occur through changes in general inflationary trends, changes in medical technology and procedures, changes in wage levels and general economic conditions and changes in legal theories of compensability of injured workers and their dependents.
-Furthermore, future costs can be influenced by changes in workers' compensation statutory benefit structure, and benefit administration and delivery.
+Unexpected changes in claim cost inflation can occur through changes in general inflations and changes in legal theories of compensability of injured workers and their dependents.
+Furth ermore, future costs can be influenced by changes in workers' compensation statutory benefit structure, and benefit administration and delivery.